USS Sierra (AD-18): Postwar service

 Upon her return to Norfolk, Sierra moored at Pier 21, Destroyer Submarine Piers(D&S Piers).
 On 7 November, she was designated the flagship of Commander, Destroyer Flotilla 4 and retained this honor until 1 July 1962 when she was assigned as flagship for Commander, Cruiser Destroyer Flotilla 4.
 Sierra remained at Norfolk until 1959, aptly coping with the heavy demand by destroyers for repairs, which was her primary duty.
 For other than local operations, the longest period of time that she was away from the D&S Piers was when her services were required for Operation Springboard from 6 January to 2 March and again from 9 November to 4 December 1953.

 Sierra sailed for the Mediterranean on 30 June 1959 for her third deployment with the Sixth Fleet and returned to Norfolk on 13 December to continue her work as destroyer tender.
 She was deployed to Guantanamo Bay, Cuba, from 23 October to 14 December 1961 to tend the reserve training ships recalled to active duty during the Berlin Wall Crisis.

 Modernization

 USS Sierra at Charleston, South Carolina, in 1991.

 Sierra entered the Norfolk Naval Shipyard on 27 March 1962 for conversion under the FRAM II program.
 Sierra was out of the yard and able to resume her normal work routine on 15 September.
 From 1963 through December 1973, Sierra serviced ships of the fleet at ports along the United States East Coast, but primarily at Norfolk.

 On 5 January 1974, she moved to Charleston, South Carolina, which became her home port for the next few years.
-During that time, Sierra made two peacetime Mediterranean cruises in 1977 and 1978/79 and visited Spain, Majorca, mainland Italy, Sicily, and the French Riviera.
+During that time, Sierra made two peacetime Mediterranean cruises in 1977 and 1978/79 and visited Spain, Mallorca, mainland Italy, Sicily, and the French Riviera.
 Her home port, for both cruises while in Italy, was Naples.